 If you own a restaurant or food company, your recipes are your lifeblood.
 They create your raving fans and generate revenue.
-There may be something about your recipe that is unique, out-of-the-ordinary, and worth protecting.
+There may be something about your recipe that is unique, out-of-the-ordinary, and worth protecting or patenting.
 After all, you’d never want a competitor to learn your secrets only to use them against you.

 Patents are legal protections that ensure an invention (including a recipe!) cannot be sold, distributed or even made without permission of the patent owner.
 That makes them a powerful tool for a business.
 But before you pursue this high-level protection for your recipe, there’s much to consider.